Clement-Z4RM/Mango/README.md

 ```
 ### For Haskell
 To use **Mango** with **Haskell**, you can use it just like that, but it's better to have **lambdananas** (faster than **coding-style**) and maybe detect more errors.\
-You can get it on the intranet (*Administration/Documents publics/Public/technical-documentations/Haskell/lambdananas.tar.gz*).\
+You can get it on the [intranet](https://intra.epitech.eu/file/Public/technical-documentations/Haskell/lambdananas.tar.gz).\
 Don't forget to add it to your *PATH*.

 ## ⚙ Usage